FIRE SAFETY TRAINING

 FireCare offers two types of onsite fire safety training:

 - Basic fire awareness

-The employees who are designated to undertake the role of Fire Marshal or Fire Warden will need to complete a more advanced course that incorporates all the aforementioned training, but also a great deal more.
-Considering that it will be the job of these employees to provide assistance with the personnel evacuation, fire mitigation and ensuring the safety of critical staff members, their training will be considerably more complex.
+The employees who are designated to undertake the role of Fire Marshal or Warden will need to complete a more advanced course, incorporating all of the aforementioned training, but also a great deal more.
+Considering that it will be the job of these employees to provide assistance with evacuation, fire mitigation and ensuring the safety of critical staff members, their training will be considerably more complex.

-Both the staff members who successfully complete the basic training and those who qualify as Fire Marshalls/Fire Wardens will receive a legal certification attesting their competence.
-The certificate is only awarded to those who successfully pass the final test that determines the level of understanding of fire safety protocols.
+All staff members who successfully complete basic training and those who qualify as fire marshals or wardens will receive a legal certificate attesting their competence.
+This certificate is only awarded to those who successfully pass the final test which determines the level of understanding of fire safety protocols.

-Because after the training your personnel will not be confronted with fires on a daily basis, the knowledge as well as the skills accumulated during the training period will begin to fade.
-Therefore, in order to maintain competence in the field of fire safety, the training classes should be taken on an annual basis.
+After the training, the knowledge and skills accumulated during the course will undoubtedly fade over time.
+In order to maintain competency in the field of fire safety, refresher training classes should be taken on an annual basis.